 When I first started making roasted garlic, I used the classic whole bulb method – where you slice off the top, drizzle with oil, wrap in foil and pop into the oven.
-Easy peasy.
-But it felt like this traditional technique took for-ev-er.
-Okay maybe not actually forever, but it took an hour and that feels like a long time when you’re hungry.
+But it’s nice to have a method for doing just a few cloves at a time, or getting a whole bulb done in less time.

 In my experience, a whole bulb of garlic needs about 1 hour to properly roast and soften.
 The heat needs all that time to penetrate the tightly clustered cloves that are bundled together in that dense bulb.